 Garage foundation problems are very common.
 You should examine your garage regularly for signs of foundation failure such as cracks, sloped floors, sticking doors, and gaps and spaces between walls and the floor.
 A settling or shifting foundation can cause foundation issues in the garage.
 This could be caused by the soil beneath the foundation shifting due to changes in the moisture content.
 The most common causes of foundation movement are:

+There are several common underpinning techniques that can be used to correct the foundation movement in your garage.
 The first of these processes is the installation of steel push piers.
-The first step in this installation process is to install a bracket, excavate around the bracket, and drive the piers deep into the ground until they reach stable soil.
-Then, the weight of the structure is transferred onto the piers, which are utilized to lift the foundation back to its original position.
+First, our contractors will install a bracket and excavate around the bracket.
+Then the piers are driven deep into the ground until they reach stable soil.
+Steel push piers take on the weight of the structure and the piers lift the foundation back to its original position.

 The My Foundation Repairs website can help put you in touch with a professional foundation repair contractor in your area.
 Contact us today for more information or for a free estimate!